a-asad/WAAPI-PROJECT/README.md

 # ANIMATED GAME USING WAAPI
 A bunch of different animations, combined to make a little game, using Web Animations API.
+Click anywhere on screen to speed up the animations.

 ## TECH STACK
 - ReactJs